IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 ### ComplexEvents

 The Complex Event group in the Instrument component must be included on Orders to specify the requested Barrier price (in field ComplexEventPrice) and Strike price (in field ComplexEventStrikePrice).
 The Barrier and Strike price must both be present and be equal.
-The ComplexEventType must be "KnockOutDown(6)".
+The ComplexEventType must be provided.
 Only one entry is permitted per Order.

 ### Order Types